eourcs/LockFreeCuckooHash/finalreport.md

 #### Dynamic Resizing

 Most implementations today implement resizing by locking the whole table and copying all of the data to a new table.
 In practice, this is relatively efficient since resizing occurs infrequently.
 However, this makes the worst-case cost of an operation tremendously high.
 Shun [3] proposes a scheme in which a new table is allocated, but only a constant fraction of the data is copied at a time.
-With careful choice of constants, the number of active tables can be bounded by 2.
+With careful choice of constants, the number of active tables can be bounded by two.
 This promises to be a much less disruptive resizing policy.
 Applying this same logic to the rehash operation may yield interesting results.

 ### Acknowledgments